meds-ee-uet/pmp-riscv/README.md

-# PMP-SV32
+# PMP

-A SystemVerilog implementation of Physical Memory Protection (PMP) for RISC-V SV32.
-This repository contains RTL modules, definitions, and a self-driving testbench for simulation and verification.
+A SystemVerilog implementation of Physical Memory Protection (PMP) for RISC-V. This repository contains RTL modules, definitions, and a self-driving testbench for simulation and verification.

+### PMP Module Overview

+The `pmp` module is a standalone SystemVerilog implementation of Physical Memory Protection for RISC-V. This implementation features:
+- 16 PMP entries (configurable regions)
+- 4-byte grain size (minimum region size)
+- Configuration and storage of PMP address and configuration registers
+- Address matching for TOR, NA4, and NAPOT regions
+- Permission checks for read, write, and execute accesses
+- Enforcement of privilege modes and lock bits

+#### Main Inputs
+- `clock`, `reset`: Standard clock and reset signals
+- `wr_en`, `rw_addr`, `wdata`: Write enable, register address, and data for configuration/address updates
+- `priv_mode`, `size`, `oper`, `addr`: Privilege mode, access size, operation type (read/write/execute), and memory address to check

+#### Main Outputs
+- `permission`: Indicates if the requested access is allowed (based on PMP configuration)
+- `rdata`: Data read from PMP configuration/address registers

+See `rtl/pmp.sv` for full port list and configuration details.

 ## Directory Structure